jasonsbeer/AmigaPCI/developer_guide.md

 # 1.0 PCI Bus

-The PCI Local Bus (PCI herein) is a processor independent, 32-bit expasion bus.
+The PCI Local Bus (PCI, herein) is a processor independent, 32-bit expasion bus.
 The Amiga PCI specification is designed to comply with the PCI Local Bus Revision 2.3 specificiation.
-Each slot supports Universal and +5V cards, as defined in the PCI Local Bus Revision 2.3 specification.
+Each slot supports Universal and 5V cards, as defined in the PCI Local Bus Revision 2.3 specification.
 Like Zorro 2 and Zorro 3, PCI supports auto configuration of devices on power up.
-This allows, via some translation, for the use of Amiga AUTOCONFIG to configure devices at start up.
+This allows for the use of Amiga AUTOCONFIG to configure devices at start up.
 This fits well with Amiga OS as PCI devices can be configured as Zorro 3 devices, which function natively with Amiga OS.

 The PCI Bridge is implemented via a Motorola MC68040 to PCI Bridge (Local PCI Bridge, herein).
-The Local PCI Bridge logic translates data requests from the Motorola processor and PCI devices in order that they may communicate in an effective manner.
+The Local PCI Bridge logic translates data requests from the Motorola processor and PCI devices in order that they may communicate.
 This specification is compatable with Motorola MC68040 and newer predecessors.
-While this document is written with the Motorola MC68040 in mind, the information can easily be applied to newer Motorola processors, such as the MC68060.
+While this document is written with the Motorola MC68040 in mind, the information can be applied to newer Motorola processors, such as the MC68060.

 Each PCI slot on the PCI Local Bridge can operate in either AUTOCONFIG mode or Prometheus mode, but not both simultaneously.

 ## 1.1 Endianness

 Motorola MC68000 series processors are big endian devices.
 PCI devices, by contrast, are little endian devices.
-This means we must byte swap the data signals to provide compatability between devices with different endianness[[1]](#1).
-The Amiga PCI specification implements address invariance to achieve the endian conversion necessary for the CPU and PCI devices to communicate.
+This means we must byte swap the data signals to provide compatability between devices with different endianness*.
+The AmigaPCI specification implements address invariance to achieve the endian conversion necessary for the CPU and PCI devices to communicate.

 Table 1.1a.
 Order of byte consumption in big and little endian devices.
 Endianess|Hex Value<br />Order of Consumption